 The original definition of inflammation included four symptoms—fever, redness, heat, and pain—and only pain was associated with neuronal signals.
 Recently, it was shown that, in fact, neuronal activity is involved in mediating all four inflammation symptoms (See post).
 But, in fact, inflammation is far more complex than previously known, with a very large number of different immune cells and brain cells signaling back and forth with cytokines and neurotransmitters causing many different types of activity.
 In fact, neurons can by themselves produce all the actions of inflammation and use inflammation pathways in neuroplasticity.

 Neuronal inflammation refers to inflammation that occurs solely because of neuron activity, not in response to microbes and damage.
 The stimulation of inflammation pathways by neurons is now, also, known to be critical for neuroplasticity—yet another mechanism.
 What is even more remarkable is that neuronal synapses in inflammation pathways are not typical connections between pre synaptic and post synaptic neurons (surrounded by a supporting astrocyte), but are, actually, at least a six part synapse involving a pre synaptic neuron signaling to other neurons, astrocytes, microglia, macrophages, vascular lining cells and T cells.
 The extraordinary complexity of the neuron inflammation pathways is just beginning to be understood.
 The inflammation pathways in neuroplasticity are involved in cognition, learning, pain, and other brain activity.
-When there is over inflammation, conditions like epilepsy are caused which can be helped by medications that have a counter affect, like CBD.
-You can get a cbdistillery coupon to help with the cost of this treatment if you do want to use it.

 What is Inflammation?